 For me, gardening began as a hobby to provide some fresh vegetables to add to salads or enjoy during the growing season.
 I found it so rewarding to grow so much food from just a handful of seed.
 Each year the garden expanded as I increased the amount of vegetables planted to replace our reliance on supermarket produce departments.

 Gardening has progressed to provide substantial food to feed our household.
 I now grow sufficient amount tomatoes to preserve enough sauce and salsa to last us as year.
 I have at least a year’s supply of jarred string beans and carrots stored on shelves in our basement.
-I can my own jellies, pickles and applesauce.
-In addition, I freeze peppers, grapes, blueberries, raspberries, and other bounty from the property.
+I can my own grape juice, jellies, pickles, and applesauce.
+In addition, I freeze peppers, blueberries, raspberries, and other bounty from the property.
 In my basement storage you will also find enough potatoes, garlic, and onions to last until spring.